gjlander/react-19-playground/lesson-plan.md

 ```

 -   There is, as always, lots to explore and many ways we could handle this.
 I chose this pattern for 2 main reasons 1.
 I want to update my `ducks` state on success.
 If I wasn't trying to update a piece of state, I could organize things a bit differently 2.
 I'm using a toast library to handle user feedback for errors.
 If I wanted the error to appear around the inputs themselves, I could include the error messages in my `formState`

+#### There are a few other new hooks that also make working with forms easier, but you'll have check those out on your own.

 Questions before we move on to the new `use` API?

 ## use API